-1.2.-In particular, the processing of personal data which is the responsibility of the Client and which are the object of this Agreement are set out in Annex I (hereinafter referred to as “Personal Data”).
-The SUPPLIER will carry out the following steps in processing the Personal Data:
+1.2.- In particular, the processing of personal data which is the responsibility of the Client and which are the object of this DPA are set out in this clause (hereinafter referred to as “Personal Data”).

 - Registration or capture: register or record the information onto some type of system or device, automated or non-automated, for subsequent processing.

 - Structuring or organisation: order and structure the information to facilitate its processing.

 - Modification or adaptation: alter or change the information.

 - Retention: keep the information for a certain period of time.